Greenland Dock: Howland Great Wet Dock

-The dock was originally laid out between 1695 and 1699 on land owned by the aristocratic Russell family of the 1st Duke of Bedford.
+The dock was originally laid out between 1696 and 1699 on land owned by the aristocratic Russell family of the 1st Duke of Bedford.
 The Russells had been given a portion of land in lower Rotherhithe by a wealthy Streatham landowner, John Howland, as part of a wedding dowry for his daughter Elizabeth, granddaughter of Sir Josiah Child – the dictatorial chairman of the East India Company, who married Wriothesley Russell, the Marquis of Tavistock.
-They immediately set about "improving" the rural property, obtaining parliamentary permission in 1695 to construct a rectangular dock with an area of about 10 acre, capable of accommodating around 120 ships.
+They immediately set about "improving" the rural property, obtaining permission in 1696 in the Howland Great Wet Dock Act 1695 (7 & 8 Will.
+3. c.
+25 Pr.) to construct a rectangular dock with an area of about 10 acre, capable of accommodating around 120 ships.
 It was named Howland Great Wet Dock in honour of John Howland.
 Designed by local shipwright, John Wells, the dock was intended to refit East India ships.

 In a picture of about 1717, it can be seen in a rural setting some miles outside the (much smaller) city of London, lined with trees on three sides (to act as windbreaks) and with the Russell family's mansion situated at the western end.
 Unlike the later docks, it was not built with cargo traffic in mind; it did not have walls, warehouses or other commercial facilities.
 Instead, it was promoted as being capable of accommodating ships "without the trouble of shifting, mooring or unmooring any in the dock for taking in or out any other".
 It was essentially a re-fitting base where ships could be repaired and berthed in a sheltered anchorage.
 It was aided in this regard by its proximity to the dockyards at Deptford.